JulianWe/julianwe.github.io/projects/akash/README.md

 ******** ******** ******** ******** ******** ******** ******** ******** ******** ******** ********
 ```
-:warning: **Important** write this mnemonic phrase in a safe place.
+**Important** write this mnemonic phrase in a safe place.
 It is the only way to recover your account if you ever forget your password.

 **How to export keys** 🔒